 Children’s Mental Health and Coronavirus

 The coronavirus pandemic has caused unprecedented disruption to the lives of children and youth across the world.
-An article from The Lancet reports that as of April 8, 2020, 188 countries have suspended schools, placing over 1.5 billion young people out of education.
+An article from The Lancet reported in April 8, 2020 that 188 countries have suspended schools, placing over 1.5 billion young people out of education.
+Though schools in the U.S. have begun reopening, UNESCO still calculates the number of effected American learners at 58,510,836, from pre-primary through secondary schools.
 This disruption in routine is stressful for any child, but for those who depend on the school environment for food security, therapy services, or other social safety nets are now especially vulnerable.

 Other scenarios are causing strain to the mental health of young people.
 Social distancing measures can result in isolation in abusive homes.
 Children whose parents have become unemployed due to the pandemic are now facing economic stressors.
 Some college students evacuating their dorms are now facing housing insecurity, while those who are graduating face an uncertain future as employment opportunities are in flux.